 32) Estimation by UNDP (United Nations Development Program) over five million people die from ailments that emanate from inadequate waste disposal systems.

 34) Industrialised countries are responsible for the 325-375 million tons of hazardous and toxic waste that gets churned out annually.
-Most of this type of waste comes from petrochemical and chemical industries.
+Most of this type of waste comes from the petrochemical and chemical industries.

-35) The commercial generation of nuclear power generation has led to the accumulation of thousands of tonnes of radioactive waste and over 80000 tonnes of irradiated fuel.
+35) The commercial generation of nuclear power has led to the accumulation of thousands of tonnes of radioactive waste and over 80000 tonnes of irradiated fuel.